covid19datahub/COVID19/inst/joss/paper.md

 # Summary

+The goal of [COVID-19 Data Hub](https://covid19datahub.io) is to provide the research community with a **unified** dataset helpful for a better understanding of COVID-19.

 In December 2019 the first cases of pneumonia of unknown etiology were reported in Wuhan city, People’s Republic of China.^[World Health Organization, Novel Coronavirus (2019-nCoV) SITUATION REPORT 1 - 21 JANUARY 2020] Since the outbreak of the disease, officially called COVID–19 by World Health Organization (WHO), a multitude of papers have appeared.

 By one estimate, the COVID-19 literature published in January-May 2019 has reached more than 23,000 papers and is doubling every 20 days—among the biggest explosions of scientific literature ever.^[https://doi.org/10.1126/science.abc7839]